JosephCheney/CSE212-final-project/stack.md

 ## Problem to solve

 You have a stack of Shirts in your drawer and you want to wear them in order of the top of the stack to the bottom before you do laundry, implement some code that will output the correct wear order of the shirts.
+How many days will it take to wear all of the shrits?

 ```python